jlezama/VPdetection-CVPR14/README.md

 ---------

 The algorithm depends on three mex scripts that need to be compiled before execution.
-For compilation inside MATLAB, cd into the 'mex_files' folder and run build.m
+For compilation inside MATLAB, `cd` into the `mex_files` folder and run `build.m`

-Optional: run make to produce compiled matlab executables
+Optional: run `make` to produce compiled Matlab executables

 Running
 -------

-For a test run on the test image, run main.m main.m calls the main function, detect_vps.m
-Arguments of detect_vps.m are:
+For a test run on the test image, run `main.m` `main.m` calls the main function, `detect_vps.m` Arguments of detect_vps.m are:
- - img_in: filename of the input image
+ - `img_in`: filename of the input image
- - folder_out: path to save resulting image and text files
+ - `folder_out`: path to save resulting image and text files
- - manhattan: boolean variable used to determine if the Manhattan-world hypothesis is assumed
+ - `manhattan`: boolean variable used to determine if the Manhattan-world hypothesis is assumed
- - acceleration: boolean variable used to determine if acceleration using Figueiredo and Jain GMM algorithm should be used
+ - `acceleration`: boolean variable used to determine if acceleration using Figueiredo and Jain GMM algorithm should be used
- - focal_ratio: ratio between the focal lenght and captor width
+ - `focal_ratio`: ratio between the focal lenght and captor width
- - input_params: optional input parameters
+ - `input_params`: optional input parameters

 Benchmarks
 ----------

-To run benchmarks on York Urban Dataset (YUD) and Eurasian Cities Dataset (ECD) run yud_benchmark.m and ecd_benchmark.m.
+To run benchmarks on York Urban Dataset (YUD) and Eurasian Cities Dataset (ECD) run `yud_benchmark.m` and `ecd_benchmark.m`.
 You should obtain results similar or better to the ones reported in our CVPR paper.

 Note that without the acceleration the scripts can be slow.
 In particular for